NervesJP/eefest19demo/README.md

 #### Burn the firmware

-Connect microSD to hostPC, then,,,
+Connect microSD to hostPC with SD writer, and then,,,

 ```
 $ mix firmware.burn